 - – If you used the image file, you could try the install script instead (vice versa).

-- – Update the basic system (Update and Reset sub-menu, entry 1).
+- – Update the basic system (update and maintenance sub-menu, entry 1).

-- – Update the firmware – that may help with problems with the internal chip (Update and Reset sub-menu, entry 2).
+- – Update the firmware – that may help with problems with the internal chip (update and maintenance sub-menu, entry 2).

-- – Update the network drivers – that may help with problems with a USB adapter (Update and Reset sub-menu, entry 3).
+- – Update the network drivers – that may help with problems with a USB adapter (update and maintenance sub-menu, entry 3).

 - – Try the Debian version of our installer on a Debian for Raspberry Pi system

 Of course, these measures are only helpful if the TorBox is the cause of the disconnections, not when the (Internet) Router is shutting down the connection.
 You may look at how your Router manages and renews the IPs for the connected devices (DHCP lease time).